things4it/JTLShop-Plugin-CategoryImageGeneration/README.md

 # Category-Image-Generation

-Plugin which generates images for categories which doesnt have a image - based on three random products of the category and their subcategories (down to 5th level).
+This plugin generates images for categories which doesn't have a image.

+The generated image is based on three random products of the category and their subcategories (down to 5th level).

-By default - images will be checked every day at 00:00.
+By default missing images will be checked every day at 00:00 via cron-job.

-The plugin uses the jtl-shop tables for the images - no custom mechanism was provided for image handling
+The plugin is using the jtl-shop default tables for the images

+* no custom mechanism was provided for image handling
+* no performance impact
+* configured images via jtl-wawi will win

+## Re-Generate images for specific categories

+You can generate images for specific categories via the plugin settings tab "Bild neu generieren (einzeln)"/"Re-Create a category image".

+**Note**: if you "override" a image which was provided by the jtl-wawi sync - it will be overridden by the next sync.

 ## Supported image types